-Much political analysis relies on a journalistic frame of reference centering on idiosyncratic personalities and events.
-You can understand a lot with this model during periods of political stability when deviations from political orthodoxy are rare.
+So much political analysis relies on a journalistic frame of reference centering on idiosyncratic personalities and events.
+This approach can explain a lot during periods of political stability when deviations from orthodoxy are rare.
 At Wolves and Sheep, we don’t believe we’re living in such a time, and we suspect you feel the same way.
-So we apply a different frame of reference that treats individuals, events, even entire elections as elements of an interrelated system, and try to understand them in the context of the political moment.
-Our point of reference is the last time we experienced severe political and social dislocation, in the 1960s, when the Democratic Party’s New Deal coalition was fraying and movement conservatism was pushing the Republican Party to the right.
-There are many nontrivial parallels between that moment and today’s politics, as the once-dominant Reagan regime finds itself challenged from within by a radicalized base and from without by rapidly changing demography.
-Those parallels and an understanding of political party decline, decay and renewal can help us understand events in a way that Beltway commentators may not be able to see.
+So we apply a different frame of reference that treats individuals, events, even entire elections as elements of an interrelated system, and try to understand them in the context of other periods of severe political and social dislocation, like the 1960s, 1930s and 1860s, which resonate with today’s disruptive politics.
+These were periods when the political system experienced tremendous stress but ultimately proved resilient.
+They were eras – like ours – that played out along the fault lines of political party decline, decay and renewal, and they can help us understand events in a way that Beltway commentators may not be able to see.

 Welcome to Wolves and Sheep — and buckle up.
 We live in interesting times.